Chronic Pain Clinical Research

 Serious injuries or even infections leave many people combating the effects of lasting pain for the rest of their lives.
 It’s the single most common cause of chronic pain here in the United States.
 That being said, there are still many people who suffer from chronic pain in the absence of any identifiable past drama.

-Unfortunately, the physical toll is not the only thing that patients with chronic pain and their families must contend with.
+The physical toll is not the only thing that patients with chronic pain and their families must contend with.
 This medical condition also has a significant emotional impact, especially when considering the long-term aspect of managing pain.
 Studies have shown that not only does the pain induces emotional disorder, but this disorder then subsequently induces even more pain.
 High levels of stress, anger, and other issues make it much harder to cope with pain.

-Chronic Pain Clinical Trials in Birmingham, AL
+Chronic Pain Clinical Trials in Birmingham, Alabama

-Additional Resources for Patients with Chronic Pain
+Additional Resources for Chronic Pain

 If you live around Central Alabama, click here to learn more about participating in a chronic pain clinical trial.
 Also, our sister site Avail Clinical Research conducts chronic pain clinical trials in DeLand, Florida.